mnvacym/maze-tv/README.md

 - 🚀 I chose mono repo setup with Nx,
   - Makes following DDD (Domain Driven Design) principles easier
-  - to be prepared if I need to add more apps to the same repo.
+  - Better in case I need to add more apps to the same repo
-  - Plus Nx provides computation caching, which makes builds and tests run much faster.
+  - Nx provides computation caching, which makes builds and tests run much faster
   - Uses Jest for unit testing
 - 🤓 I used yarn because it is slightly faster than npm
 - 🛡 Used htmlhint and added some rules, like preventing Reverse Tabnabbing etc.
 - 🚦 Used some helper linting and formatting tools to keep the quality of code and commits high
 - 🔨 Added github actions for a simple ci/cd pipeline
-- 💄 Created my own theme extending angular material theming, for a consistent look across the app
+- 💄 Created my own theme extending angular material theming, ans used Angular Material component library for a consistent look across the app
 - 🛫 I used spectator for a better unit testing experience
+- Used OnPush change detection strategy for a better performance -